Tareq-Khalil/fighting_robota/readme.md

 |12 | Power Switch + Fuse Assembly       | Safety and manual control                        | $20         | — |
 |13 | RGB LED Light Bar                  | Visual feedback and effects                      | $11         | [Link](https://www.amazon.eg/-/en/10M-70W-Light-Remote-Control/dp/B09S41M1LZ) |
 |   | **Total**                          |                                                  | **$306.67** |        |

+### Note
+I can provide links for all the materials because i am going to buy them offline nearby because it is cheaper and i ask to be funded after i show you the reciept of my purchase for reimbrusement.